 A truly unique underground landscape created in collaboration with legendary theatre venue The Old Vic Tunnels it featured various zones including a reconfigured Chelsea Flower Show garden, a glowing greenhouse, fungus covered jewel-encrusted sculptures, as well as light, sound and scent installations.
 It combined the aesthetics of beauty and glamour with mould and decay.

 The Old Vic Tunnels, beneath Waterloo Station, showcases innovative productions and performances and installations in this unique underground venue.

 Entrance off Leake st.

 Station Approach Road

-A new permanent community space designed by Australian architect Andrew Burns in collaboration with Sarah Eberle.
-The plan is based on a clearly defined geometric 'harlequin' asphalted ground surface, with potted plants defining the body and character of the garden.
+A new permanent community space created in collaboration with The Architecture Foundation for the opening of the London Festival of Architecture 2012.
+Australian architect Andrew Burns and British landscape architect Sarah Eberle design is based on a clearly defined geometric 'harlequin' asphalted ground surface, with potted plants defining the body and character of the garden.
 The structural planting is enhanced by contributions from the community.